How adopting an MVP development approach will greatly improve your likelihood of your application being a success

 - Ability to filter by various fields.

 For now, building a basic search page which returned the results with a simple search will be more than sufficient.
-And the development time - likely 20% of what it would have been with the full features.
+And the development time would be likely 20% of what it would have been had we implemented the full features.

-By adopting an MVP approach features can be versioned accordingly.
-We effectively prioritize based on impact and break a feature down into smaller tasks which can be implemented as they are needed.
+By adopting an MVP approach, features can be versioned accordingly.
+We effectively prioritise based on impact and break a feature down into smaller tasks which can be implemented as they are needed.

 My name is Michael Houghton and I have been helping companies build rapid software applications for nearly fifteen years.

 Are you an entrepreneur currently developing a software application?
 Subscribe to my newsletter below and I will send regular emails on how to make your software project a success!